 |Northern Cardinals||Snow Buntings||Thrashers and thrushes|

-Of course, when seed spills to the ground underneath feeders, many different birds will hop around to take advantage of the bounty, even if they aren’t regular ground feeders.
+Of course, when seed spills to the ground underneath feeders, many different birds will take advantage of the bounty, even if they aren’t regular ground feeders.
 Especially in winter, when food may be scarce, any bird might visit a ground feeding area for an easy snack.

 Ground Feeders to Offer

 There are many different ways to offer a meal to ground-feeding birds.
-Any simple platform feeder with short, stubby legs can be set directly on the ground and filled for the birds’ enjoyment, but you don’t even need a specialized feeder at all.
+You can set any platform feeder with short, stubby legs directly on the ground.
+You don’t even need a specialized feeder at all.
 A simple plant saucer, pie tin, cake pan, or other dish with low sides can make a simple feeder to offer ground-feeding birds, or you can sprinkle seed, bits of fruit, nuts, or other treats directly on the ground.
-A patio, deck, or inside of a gazebo can become a popular feeding area, or you can offer some food on any walkway or clear area where the birds can easily visit.
-Just be sure the foods you offer aren’t going to create a slip hazard, such as small, round seeds on an already slick sidewalk or stairs.
+A patio, deck, or inside of a gazebo can become a popular feeding area.
+Or, you can offer some food on any walkway or clear area where the birds can easily visit.
+Just be sure the foods you offer aren’t going to create a slip hazard, such as small round seeds.
 Wherever you put the seed, savvy ground-feeding birds will quickly learn to visit the buffet.

 Keeping Ground Feeders Clear of Snow

 In winter, birders often use broad baffles to keep hanging feeders free of snow and ice so birds can easily feed.
 It can be more challenging to protect ground-feeding areas, however, especially in regions prone to deep snowfall or frequent storms.
-Birds will happily feed directly on top of open snow, but when the seed gets buried, it can quickly be too deep for small birds to find.
+Birds will happily feed directly on top of open snow.
+When the seed gets buried, it can quickly be too deep for small birds to find.

-It won’t be until spring when the snow melts that the seed will be visible again, and by then, it is likely to be spoiled or molded and unusable to birds but will foul the ground and could damage soil or flowerbeds.
+It won’t be until spring when the snow melts that the seed will be visible again.
+By then, it is likely to be spoiled or molded and unusable to birds but will foul the ground and could damage soil or flowerbeds.
 Fortunately, it doesn’t have to be difficult to protect ground-feeding areas from deep snowfall.

-- Situate ground-feeding areas under available cover, such as on a gazebo floor or a covered deck, where snows won’t reach but birds can easily visit.
+- Situate ground-feeding areas under available cover where snows won’t reach but birds can easily visit.

-- Toss handfuls of seed under small, covered areas, such as the edge of a raised deck or alongside a wall under eaves where a few inches of cover will keep snow from accumulating.
+- Toss handfuls of seed under small, covered areas where a few inches of cover will keep snow from accumulating.

 - Use natural cover to shelter ground-feeding areas, such as tossing seed under the edges of thick shrubbery or at the edge of a brush pile.

-- Position a broad patio table or bench in the yard and put platform feeders or tossed seed under that improvised cover.
+- Position a broad patio table or bench in the yard.
+Put platform feeders or tossed seed under that improvised cover.

-- If no cover is available, offer seed only in a bright, sunny area where snow will melt more quickly to keep the ground clear for birds.
+- If no cover is available, offer seed only in a bright, sunny area where snow will melt more quickly.

-- Sweep, shovel, or brush off snow more frequently in ground-feeding areas so it doesn’t have a chance to accumulate deeply enough to bury seed.
+- Sweep, shovel, or brush off snow more frequently in ground-feeding areas so it doesn’t have a chance to bury seed.

-In addition to taking steps to keep snow off ground-feeding areas, put out only the amount of seed that will be eaten each day to help keep too much from getting buried.
-Using no-mess, non-sprouting seed in winter will also help ensure buried seeds don’t germinate in the spring—plus, the higher-quality seed will provide better nutrition and more energy to winter birds.
+Put out only the amount of seed that will be eaten each day to keep food from getting buried.
+Using no-mess, non-sprouting seed in winter will also help ensure buried seeds don’t germinate in the spring.
+Plus, the higher-quality seed will provide better nutrition and more energy to winter birds.

-Ground feeders can be an amazing option for feeding winter birds, and as more birds visit your open feeding areas, you’ll be amazed at the variety of birds taking advantage of the bounty.
+Ground feeders can be an amazing option for feeding winter birds.
+As more birds visit your open feeding areas, you’ll be amazed at the variety that take advantage of the bounty.